 But where do you start?
 Well, you could jump right into our Small Business Credit Cards comparison table, or you could let us help you narrow things down a little more.
 The following four credit cards offer various levels of benefits tailored to businesses of all sizes, but we've looked specifically at those that could prove especially beneficial to those in the tech profession.
 Happy card comparing!

 The first card suggested for tech professionals is actually a charge card, which means its entire balance is due in full each month, giving cardholders the perfect motivation to stay on budget.
 It's the American Express® Business Gold Card, and it's the 2018 CardRatings Editors Choice pick for Best Small Business Credit Card.
+The card does come with a significant annual fee ($295), but with all that flexibility and perks, there are plenty of opportunities to offset that fee.
 Terms apply.
 See Rates and Fees

-Aside from benefits that would make any small business owner take notice–25% points back after you use points for all or part of an eligible flight booked with Amex Travel, up to 250,000 points back per calendar year, this card targets you as tech professionals directly.
+Aside from benefits that would make any small business owner take notice – 25 percent of your points back after you use points for all or part of an eligible flight booked with Amex Travel, up to 250,000 points back per calendar year, this card targets you as tech professionals directly.
 There are bonus rewards available specifically on U.S. computer hardware, software and cloud computing purchases made directly from select providers; also on advertising in select media.

 Get up to 1 year free on subscription to both G Suite Basic for up to 3 users and ZipRecruiter Standard, a combined value up to $3,188.
 There is also a flexible payment option that can help manage cash flow on purchases of $100 or more.
 Access expense management tools: Connect to Quickbooks, access SpendManager℠, receive a Year-End Summary, and more.
 You can also add employee cards with a no annual fee option and earn rewards on employee purchases while tracking employee expenses with spending limits, alerts and summary reports.